-Furnishing a home without a plan is one of the biggest mistakes you can make when you decide to set up a house.
+Furnishing a home without a design is one of the biggest mistakes you can make when setting up a home.

 That is because the result may not be what you desired, aesthetically and, more importantly, functionally!